-Typically a duplex-type unit, they vary in size but most have a kitchenette and living room area.
+Typically a duplex-type unit, other options vary in size, but most have a kitchenette and living room area.
 Some feature connecting rooms.
 Amenities vary by park.

 Room amenities vary by park.

 A yurt is a circular structure with a fabric cover, much like a tent, and a wood frame making it strong and weathertight.
 A log futon and futon bunk bed sleep five with a maximum occupancy of six.
 The yurts include heat and electricity.
 Linens are not provided.
 A picnic table, pedestal grill and fire ring are provided.
-Guests have access to the campground showerhouse, open seasonally from April through October.
+Guests have access to the campground shower house, which is open seasonally from April through October.
 A vault toilet is available from November through March.

-The lake house at Pomme de Terre State Park includes drive-up parking, a kitchen, full bathroom, three bedrooms, heating and cooling, TV (local channels), ceiling fans and a washer and dryer.
-Bed linens are provided, as well as towels in the bathroom for your convenience.
-Kitchen amenities include a gas range, full-size refrigerator, dishwasher, sink, dining table with seating for six, pots and pans, table service for ten, coffee pot, toaster and microwave.
+The lake house at Pomme de Terre State Park includes drive-up parking, a kitchen, a full bathroom, three bedrooms, heating and cooling, TV (local channels), ceiling fans, and a washer and dryer.
+Bed linens are provided, as are towels in the bathroom.
+Kitchen amenities include a gas range, full-size refrigerator, dishwasher, sink, dining table with seating for six, pots and pans, table service for 10, coffee pot, toaster and microwave.